 Trigger warning: fairly detailed discussion of disordered eating behaviours in this post.
 I've tried to soften it as much as possible, but some detail remains as I deemed it important to the context of this anecdote.
 Please read with caution if you think this could be harmful for you.

-Every mealtime feels like a tug of war between these two realities.
-I desperately just want to eat and enjoy a delicious sourdough pizza with all that lovely mozzarella (shout-out to Franco Manca)...but, I desperately can't right now (and not just because of #lockdown).
+Every mealtime it feels like a tug-of-war between two desires.
+I desperately just want to eat and enjoy a delicious sourdough pizza with all the sundried tomatoes, anchovies and mozzarella (shout-out Franco Manca)...but, I desperately can't right now (and not just because of the #lockdown).

 And it still tastes bland and unsatisfying and nothing like Franco Manca.
-I feel oddly proud of myself from a recovery point of view for 'conquering' pizza, yet oddly proud of myself from an anorexic point of view for managing to fit 'pizza' into my rigid and controlled structure.
+I feel oddly proud of myself from a recovery point of view for 'conquering' pizza, and yet oddly proud of myself from an anorexic point of view for managing to fit 'pizza' into my rigid and controlled structure.
 A win-win, I suppose.

 "Rivers know this: there is no hurry.
 We shall get there some day." ~ Winnie the Pooh